MRC-CSO-SPHSU/UKDemographicABM.jl/README.md

 ### Exeution

-This is a library with no internal examples.
-However, cf. [LPM.jl package](https://github.com/MRC-CSO-SPHSU/LPM.jl) as an example.
-Execution of unit tests within REPL:
+This model is making use of the [ABMSim.jl package](https://github.com/MRC-CSO-SPHSU/ABMSim.jl) which needs to be internally installed (currently not registered).

 <code>
   > include("main.jl")